musement/qa-test-cafe/README.md

 >
 > The goal behind page objects is to abstract any page information away from the actual tests.
 Ideally you should store all selectors or specific instructions that are unique for a certain page in a page object, so that you still can run your test after you’ve completely redesigned your page." by [WebDriverIO](http://webdriver.io/guide/testrunner/pageobjects.html)

+## Object repository pattern

+We aim to have end2end tests resilients to change therefore we adopted the Selenium [object repository](https://www.guru99.com/object-repository-selenium.html) pattern.
+Within the properties file all the locations of the DOM elements or the values used by the tests are defined as constants.

 ## Conventions